 Upper Airways Resistance Syndrome (UARS)

-A less well-known, yet common Sleep Disorder, is Upper Airways Resistance Syndrome (UARS) and is often the case when people have a sleep study with too low an AHI (apnoea-hypopnoea index) score to be classed as a diagnosis for Sleep Apnoea.
+A less well-known, yet common sleep disorder, is Upper Airways Resistance Syndrome (UARS) and is often the case when people have a sleep study with the results stating too low an AHI (apnoea-hypopnoea index) score to be classed as a diagnosis for Sleep Apnoea.
 (The minimum criteria for the diagnosis of Sleep Apnoea is an AHI 5).
-It should be noted that very often UARS does eventually progress into Sleep Apnoea as people age and lose muscle tone, or if they gain weight.
-Sadly UARS is often not recognised and people can suffer with just as severe daytime symptoms as someone untreated for Sleep Apnoea!
-We have come across many people who were sure they had Sleep Apnoea, and were actually disappointed to be told they don't have it and discharged from the sleep clinic.
+It should be noted that very often UARS does eventually progress into Sleep Apnoea for various reasons, such as ageing and loss of muscle tone in the upper airways, weight gain, the need for sedating medications or regular alcohol use etc.

-Dr Christian Guilleminault was a French physician, pioneer and researcher in the field of sleep medicine who discovered UARS and there is an interesting interview between him and Dr Steven Park on this link http://doctorstevenpark.com/expert-interview-dr-christian-guilleminault-on-uars
+Dr Christian Guilleminault was a French physician, pioneer and researcher in the field of sleep medicine who discovered UARS and there is an interesting interview between him and Dr Steven Park.

-It is difficult to get a true diagnosis of Sleep Apnoea here in the UK as there are few hospitals that offer the gold standard diagnosis, which is Oesophageal Manometry (Pes) normally carried out by Gastroenterology departments.
+It is difficult to get a true diagnosis of UARS here in the UK as there are few hospitals that offer the gold standard diagnosis, which is Oesophageal Manometry (Pes) normally carried out by Gastroenterology departments.
 However, it can be suspected by experienced scoring on a polysomnography sleep study, preferably with RIP bands to record chest movement in order to check for how much effort is being made to try to breathe, as UARS sufferers tend to work very hard to breathe during sleep to prevent oxygen desaturations.
 A sleep consultant will study the wave forms and other relevant data.
 A Drug-induced Sleep Endoscopy (DISE) can also be helpful like it can be for OSA.

 We would also recommend Dr Park's book 'Sleep Interrupted' where there is a wealth of information on UARS as well as Sleep Apnoea.